Korn Ferry (NYSE:KFY) Updates Q4 2022 Earnings Guidance

-Korn Ferry (NYSE:KFY – Get Rating) updated its fourth quarter 2022 earnings guidance on Wednesday.
-The company provided earnings per share guidance of $1.490-$1.630 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $1.370.
+Korn Ferry (NYSE:KFY – Get Rating) issued an update on its fourth quarter 2022 earnings guidance on Wednesday morning.
+The company provided EPS guidance of $1.490-$1.630 for the period, compared to the Thomson Reuters consensus EPS estimate of $1.370.
 The company issued revenue guidance of -.

+Korn Ferry (NYSE:KFY – Get Rating) last announced its earnings results on Wednesday, March 9th.
+The business services provider reported $1.59 earnings per share for the quarter, beating the Zacks’ consensus estimate of $1.48 by $0.11.
+The business had revenue of $685.00 million during the quarter, compared to the consensus estimate of $650.42 million.
+Korn Ferry had a net margin of 12.16% and a return on equity of 21.47%.
+The business’s revenue for the quarter was up 43.3% on a year-over-year basis.
+During the same quarter last year, the firm earned $0.95 earnings per share.
+Sell-side analysts forecast that Korn Ferry will post 6.11 earnings per share for the current year.

-A number of research firms have recently commented on KFY.
-Zacks Investment Research raised shares of Korn Ferry from a hold rating to a buy rating and set a $68.00 price objective for the company in a report on Friday, March 11th.
-Robert W. Baird reduced their price objective on shares of Korn Ferry from $106.00 to $90.00 in a report on Thursday, March 10th.
+Several equities research analysts have commented on KFY shares.
+Robert W. Baird lowered their price target on shares of Korn Ferry from $106.00 to $90.00 in a report on Thursday, March 10th.
+Zacks Investment Research raised shares of Korn Ferry from a hold rating to a buy rating and set a $68.00 price target for the company in a research note on Friday, March 11th.

 Korn Ferry, together with its subsidiaries, provides organizational consulting services worldwide.
 It operates through four segments: Consulting, Digital, Executive Search, and RPO (Recruitment Process Outsourcing) & Professional Search.
 The company provides executive search services to fill executive-level positions, such as board directors, chief executive officers, chief financial officers, chief operating officers, chief information officers, chief human resource officers, and other senior executive officers for clients in the industrial, financial services, life sciences/healthcare provider, consumer, technology, and educational/not-for-profit market sectors.